Military Science and Leadership (MSL)

 A weekly two-hour leadership laboratory is required for courses numbered 200 and above.
 This laboratory is optional for the 100-level courses.
 The laboratory includes practical application of leadership skills, land navigation, basic tactical skills, and physical fitness training.

-MSL 100 Introduction to Physical Fitness (1) Hands-on participatory course following the Army's physical fitness program.
+MSL 100 Introduction to Physical Fitness (1) Hands-on participatory course following the Army’s physical fitness program.
 Classes conducted three days per week with Army ROTC cadets.
 Focus is on aerobic conditioning, muscular strength and endurance.
 Repeatable three times.
+A-F only.

 MSL 101 Introduction to Military Science I (2) Introduces cadets to personal challenges and competencies critical for effective leadership; personal development of life skills such as goal setting, time management, physical fitness, and stress management related to leadership, officership, and the Army profession.
 Focus on developing basic knowledge and comprehension of Army Leadership Dimensions while understanding the ROTC program, its purpose in the Army, and its advantages for the student.